InfiniTimeOrg/InfiniTime/doc/code/Apps.md

 The case will be the id you gave your app earlier.
 If your app needs any additional arguments, this is the place to pass them.

-If you want your app to be launched from the regular app launcher, go to [displayapp/screens/ApplicationList.cpp](/src/displayapp/screens/ApplicationList.cpp).
-Add your app to one of the `CreateScreen` functions, or add another `CreateScreen` function if there are no empty spaces for your app. <br>
+If you want to add your app in the app launcher, add your app in [displayapp/screens/ApplicationList.cpp](/src/displayapp/screens/ApplicationList.cpp) to one of the `CreateScreen` functions, or add another `CreateScreen` function if there are no empty spaces for your app.
 If your app is a setting, do the same procedure in [displayapp/screens/settings/Settings.cpp](/src/displayapp/screens/settings/Settings.cpp).

 You should now be able to [build](../buildAndProgram.md) the firmware and flash it to your PineTime.
 Yay!

-Please remember to pay attention to the [UI guidelines](../ui_guidelines.md) when designing an app that you want to include in mainstream InfiniTime.
+Please remember to pay attention to the [UI guidelines](../ui_guidelines.md) when designing an app that you want to be included in InfiniTime.